CrackXT/Own_Logo/README.md

 # Logo

-µSonic Industries
+My own company "µSonic Industries" was founded or was created in 2021.
+It is a maker company and electronic projects are created or realized under the flag.

 # Description

 long:   µSonic Industries
 short:  µSI
 since:  2021

 # Layout

+- Mikro >>> µ
+- Schall >>> Sonic
--
+- Fabrik >>> Industries

 # License